The purpose of this page is to let experienced game developers get started using the unique features of the Core platform.

 Core also uses the Lua scripting language, which is extremely flexible, and connects to a similar event system.
 However, the Core API is distinct from the Roblox API, and so similar functions have different names, and will work differently.
 You can check out the Core API for more details and example code.

 In general, scripts are created without parents, and have to be added into the project Hierarchy, equivalent of the Explorer in Roblox.
 They can still be made children of objects to reference them, and it is also possible to define Custom Property variables that can be changed through the script's Properties window, rather than editing the script itself.
+Unlike Roblox, when you duplicate a script in Core, it does not create a copy of the script asset, instead it creates a new instance that still points to the original script.

 Core has a similar distinction between server and client scripts, and they have similar jobs.
 In Core these are called Contexts, and any object can be moved into a different context through the Hierarchy.